• Home

 The risks of more borrowing

 Harrell, however, sees meaningful risks associated with the borrowing.
 There’s a chance the government may issue only a partial refund or may reject a business’s claim altogether.
-Despite CBP’s estimations, some supply chain experts believe it may take years for the Trump administration to dole out the rebates as a result of the sheer magnitude of the money in question.
+Despite CBP’s estimations, some supply-chain experts believe it may take years for the Trump administration to dole out the rebates as a result of the sheer magnitude of the money in question.
 If refunds take longer than anticipated, the interest accrued on a loan may be greater than the refund itself.

 “As an importer, you’re still fully exposed to the timing of the legal process because you have, in effect, retained your rights to the full refund,” Harrell said.
 “You haven’t solved the problem.
 You’ve just financed it.”

-As time goes on without definitive answers on refunds, Harrell sees more companies taking actions like selling the rights to their claims, preferring to pocket money now instead of waiting for a sum later down the line.
+As time goes on without definitive answers on refunds, Harrell sees more companies taking actions like selling the rights to their claims, preferring to pocket money now instead of waiting for a sum down the line.

 “CFOs are going to prefer to have clarity and certainty around their capital,” he said, “as opposed to uncertainty on a contingent government receivable with no defined timeline.”